vladislavangelovski/CoolTour/README.md

 # 🧭 CoolTour

-*A Spring Boot web app that helps you explore the cultural‑heritage sites of the Republic of North Macedonia.*
+*A Spring Boot web app that helps you explore the cultural‑heritage sites of the Republic of Macedonia.*

 &#x20; &#x20;